Bank Of America Vs. JPMorgan: The Comeback King Vs. The Juggernaut

 Conclusion

-BAC is moving towards the saem juggernaut status at JPM and offers better prospects for capital appreciation in exchange for delivery and time horizon risks of its self improvement strategy.
+BAC is moving towards the same juggernaut status at JPM and offers better prospects for capital appreciation in exchange for delivery and time horizon risks of its self improvement strategy.
 Cautious investors will own both, but there is a strong base still to lean towards BAC.

 Disclosure: I am/we are long BAC.